Stal Ostrów Wielkopolski: History

 In 2019, Stal won the Polish Basketball Cup after defeating Arka Gdynia 77–74 in the final.
 It was the first ever trophy for the club.

 In the 2020–21 season, Stal played in the FIBA Europe Cup and reached the Final Four of the tournament.
-It reached the finals were it lost to Israeli club Ironi Ness Ziona.
+It reached the finals where it lost to Israeli club Ironi Ness Ziona.
 Later that season, Stal won the finals of the 2020–21 PLK season, winning its first Polish championship in club history.
 Guard Jakub Garbacz was named the PLK Finals MVP.

 A new era started in 2022 when previous assistant Andrzej Urban was promoted to head coach.
 The team management reoriented its roster composition philosophy, focusing more on European foreigners.
 With players like Aigars Šķēle, Ojārs Siliņš and Nemanja Đurišić, Stal hit the mark and won its first Polish Supercup.
 By winning the European North Basketball League, Stal won its first international title.
 Urban's debut season ended with bronze in the Polish league.
 Before his second season with the team, Latvian international Šķēle became the first ever current state Stal Ostrów Wielkopolski player in the FIBA Basketball World Cup.